-As an adult, I discovered that yard sales aren’t always fun; they’re lots of work, customers can be rude and the weather seldom cooperates!
+As an adult, I discovered that yard sales aren’t always fun; they’re lots of work, customers can be rude and the weather seldom cooperates.
 But on the whole, yard or garage sales can be very rewarding; most people are kind and honest, and it's a great way to earn money while unloading clutter from your home.

-Check city ordinances or your homeowner’s association to see if there are any restrictions or permits needed to hold a yard sale in your area.
+Check local city ordinances or your homeowner’s association to see if there are any restrictions or permits needed to hold a yard sale in your area.
 You can go to your town’s website and look under “permits”— some cities even allow you to pay online.

-When I was a real estate agent, I had to follow local ordinances regarding the placement of signs.
+Be sure to follow local ordinances regarding the placement of signs.
 In some areas, these restrictions apply to yard and garage sales, as well.

 If you're having a multi-family garage sale, choose to have the sale at the home with the best parking.

 I'm usually collecting stuff all year long, specifically for a yard sale.
-I like to sort items into categories; donate, throw out, consign or yard sale.
+I like to sort items into categories; donate, throw out, consign, or yard sale.

 Organizing boxes into “like” groups will you save time when setting up for your yard sale.